Matthew UssiaTeaching Assistant Professor

 *"From Brothels and Weed to Firebirds and Ice Cream: Pleasure as the Blinding/Designing Force behind Critiques of American Materialism" CEA/PCEA 2009 Design

 Dr. Ussia's article entitled "The Folly of Fallen Futures: Reading and Teaching Edward Bellamy's Looking Backwards after 'The End of History'" has recently been published in Future Humans in Fiction and Film.
-He has a monograph about privatization's impact on higher education and popular culture under contract with Lexington Books.
+He has a monograph about privatization's impact on higher education and popular culture under consideration.
 He is also in the process of editing a collection entitled Punkademia: Spaces and Access based on a panel he chaired for the 2017 Northeast Modern Language Association conference.
 Dr. Ussia was also recently accepted to chair a panel at the 2019 Northeast MLA conference entitled "Cosplaying Working Class ‘Authenticity.'"
 "The People I Have Pretended to Be in Order to Stay in Academia" was published in Specialists: Passions and Careers.
-He is also working on a collection of poetry.
+He is also working on a collection of poetry..